emsig/emg3d/docs/theory.rst

 Laplace domain
 ``````````````
 It is also possible to solve the problem in the **Laplace domain**, by
-using a real value for :math:`s` in Equation :eq:`fdomain`, instead of the
+using a real value for :math:`s` in Equation :eq:`fdomaindiff`, instead of the
 complex value :math:`-\mathrm{i}\omega``.
 This simplifies the problem from
 complex numbers to real numbers, which accelerates the calculation.
 It also
 improves the convergence rate, as the solution is a smoother function.
 The